SouthernMethodistUniversity/coding/README.md

 We will do this by introducing some essential parts of R and then working through [Chapter 1](https://www.tidytextmining.com/tidytext.html) of [Text Mining With R](https://www.tidytextmining.com/).

+By the end, we will have imported multiple classic books into R and compare word usage between their authors.

 Related Repositories:
 * [Installation instructions for required software](https://github.com/DHRI-Curriculum/install)
 * [Glossary for all sessions](https://github.com/DHRI-Curriculum/glossary)